aviezerl/babynamesIL/README.md

 -   `babynamesIL`: A dataset containing the number of babies given each name, categorized by year, sex, and sector from 1948 to 2023.
 -   `babynamesIL_totals`: A summary dataframe with the total number of babies given each name, aggregated by sex and sector.

-> A note on 2023 Jewish Female Statistics: Due to changes in LAMAS's data release format, the 2023 statistics for Jewish females are derived from city-level data.
-While these numbers should correlate with actual figures, they may be less accurate due to the lower limit (&gt;5 babies) now applied at the city level.

 ## Installation